 Bicycle and pedestrian routes will change during construction, but crews will maintain clearly marked paths, and outreach staff will continue to work with local bicycle and pedestrian organizations to communicate changes.

-A new permanent connection between the on-street bike lanes south of South Atlantic Street and the shared-use path from South King Street is scheduled to open by April 2014.
+At the south end of downtown Seattle, WSDOT is putting the finishing touches on a new permanent connection between the on-street bike lanes south of South Atlantic Street and the shared-use path from South King Street.

-- View a fact sheet (pdf 620 kb) that explains bicycle and pedestrian facilities near the new overpass.
+View a fact sheet (pdf 3007 kb) about bicycle and pedestrian facilities near the new overpass.